 There are always setbacks, but November 8th, 2016 was a big one.
 I really had to take some time to myself after the election and find something to give me hope and energy again.
 The thing that snapped me out of it was actually my job.
 I looked around at my staff (I manage a team of about 20 people) and I realized I needed to be a leader for them.
 You can't win with despair.

-What’s the best piece of advice that you can give to someone who's looking to take a stand/do something about a civil issue that needs attention?
+What’s the best piece of advice that you can give to someone who's looking to take a stand on a civil issue that needs attention?

 All politics is local.
 Everyone wants to take on Donald Trump every day, but there are things happening in your own backyard where you can really make a difference.
 For example, New York's abortion laws are wildly outdated and millions of New York women will be at risk if Trump's Supreme Court overturns Roe v.
 Wade.
 Find out who your state senator and Assembly member are and pay them a visit.
 Chuck Schumer represents 20 million New Yorkers, but your state senator represents about 300,000.
 You can actually meet this person and tell them what you care about.
 They work for you!